Intervention/docs/image/v3/modifying/effects.md

 > public Image::invert(): ImageInterface

-Invert all colors of the current image.
+Invert all colors in the current image.

 #### Example